 Then that evening, we headed down to Werner Park for a drive-in fireworks show hosted by the Omaha Storm Chasers.
 It was a community event that seemed to be held just to lift up some spirits in the midst of a pandemic.
 It seemed the whole metro area came to join us, lining the streets and parking in empty fields adjacent to the park.
 We got the perfect view of the show from our spot on the west side.
 Hannah got an eyeful standing atop our CR-V while Aaron hunkered down in the trunk (with the window open).
 The show started around 8:45 and lasted all of ten minutes, but there was something magical and fun about seeing fireworks in the open air with thousands of others sitting a top their cars and in the beds of pickup trucks.

 Things stayed fairly low-key on Sunday.
-We tuned in to Wildewood’s service on Facebook live (a weekly tradition in many pandemic-bound households, I’m guessing) and took Harold the Guinea Pig outside to graze in our front yard for the first time.
+We tuned in to Wildewood’s service on Facebook live (a weekly tradition in our pandemic-bound household) and took Harold the Guinea Pig outside to graze in our front yard for the first time.
 I spent the afternoon cleaning the garage as Hannah brought out her entire collection of dolls for some fresh air.
 Vivian made some homemade pizza for dinner that evening, and we tuned in to the Hope Rising benefit concert online, making use of my Raspberry Pi plugged into a Goodwill TV in our living room (which is usually used as a weather/calendar kiosk).

 How are you faring during this world-wide lock down?
 I’m quite grateful we’re able to live more or less normal lives with the kids during all of this, albeit without weekly visits to grandma and grandpa’s house.
 My hope is that we’re on the down slope now and will soon see this period of time in the rear-view mirror of history.
 For the moment, though, we’re still enjoying life very much — and grateful all of us are healthy!